lythd/WiBSEditor/README.md

-# WBSEditor
+# WiBSEditor
-An editor for a Website Builder Script I made.
+An editor that lets you build websites using the WiBS language that I am developing.

 ## Compiling
 ### Unix-like
-In the project directory run `qmake WBSProj.pro` and then `make`, this will generate the `wbsedit` executable.
+In the project directory run `qmake WiBSProj.pro` and then `make`, this will generate the `wibsedit` executable.
 You will need `qt6-base` installed.
 ### Windows
-First regret your life choices, then run `qmake WBSProj.pro` and then use cmake to generate the executable.
+First regret your life choices, then run `qmake WiBSProj.pro` and then use cmake to generate the executable.
 You will need qt v6 installed.

 ## Features
-### IDE
 - Syntax highlighting
 - Switching color themes
 - Folder navigation
 - File editing
-### Language
-- (WIP)

 ## Changelog
 ### 2024/10/19